rapyuta-robotics/rapyuta-io-docs/hugo/content/python-sdk/talker-listener.md

 ---
-title: "Talker listener"
+title: "Talker Listener"
-date:
+url: "/python-sdk/talker-listener/"
+pre: "b. "
-weight: "42"
+weight: "82"
 ---

 ## Learning objectives
 The tutorial will show you how to: